sakter1606/SData_adultLiver4815/README.md

 Raw data: fastq files were processed and analyzed by SAW pipeline; SAW version:v7.0.0 and output as .h5ad or .tissue.gef as gene expression data with spatial co-ordinates.
 DNA nano ball or spots are organized in different bins; 20,50,100,200 in spatial co-rodinates of liver tissue where cells and gene expression of cells are spotted.In this project stereo-seq liver data with bin50 was analyzed and generated results.

 Several steps in Stereo-seq liver data analysis:
-# Quality control and Raw data (Fastq files) analysis with SAW pipe;code: Rawdata_saw.sh
+# Quality control and Raw data (Fastq files) analysis with SAW pipeline:Saw_pipeline_stereo-seq.sh
-# QC, preproceesing, filtering,and clustering, marker genes extrection with Stereo-py pipeline;stereo_seq_Liver_4815_50binFinal.ipynb
+# QC, preproceesing, filtering,and clustering, marker genes extraction with Stereo-py pipeline;stereo_seq_Liver_4815_50binFinal.ipynb & Stereo-py_cattle4815.py
-# Seural clustering,UMAP clustering , cell type annotation with Seurat pipeline in R
+# Seural clustering,UMAP clustering , cell type annotation with Seurat pipeline in R:StereoSeq_4815Liver-seuratPipeline_Sdata.R
-# Cell type annotation with SingleR package in R;
+# Cell type annotation with SingleR package in R:Analysis_SingleRannotation_cells_4815liver.R